rayy-lo/PromoBar/README.md

-# promozii
+# PromoBar
-A web component promotion bar
+A web component to display promotions for an online store